wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## Combining different logical operations

-Some times the situation is more complicated and you need several variables to be able to ask the right question, for example: Should I wear the blue shirt today?
-Only if it is not dirty, if it fits me and also if the color matches with the pant.
+Some times the situation is more complicated and you need to ask several questions, for example: Should I wear the blue shirt today?
+Only if it is not dirty, it fits me and also if the color is blue.

 #### The `AND` operator: